 Announcements for New Source Review

-News and updates on the oil and TCEQ air rules that affect gas industry.
+News and updates on the oil and TCEQ air rules that affect the gas industry.

-HB 788, 83rd Legislature, became law on June 14, 2013.
+- June 14, 2013: HB 788, 83rd Legislature, became law.
 This legislation gives Texas the authority to develop rules to authorize major sources of GHG emissions to the extent required by federal law.
 Texas is currently subject to a Federal Implementation Plan (FIP), which means that major sources of GHG emissions are required to obtain a GHG permit from the U.S. Environmental Protection Agency (EPA).